SAEONData/Open-Data-Platform/README.md

 ## Dependencies

+### Python
+The SAEON ODP is made with love and [Python](https://www.python.org/)!

+Python version 3.8 is required.

+### PostgreSQL
+ODP data and metadata are stored in [PostgreSQL](https://www.postgresql.org/) databases.

+PostgreSQL version 11 is currently in use.

+### Docker
+ODP services are deployed using [Docker](https://docs.docker.com/reference/) containerization technology.

 ### ORY Hydra
 [ORY Hydra](https://www.ory.sh/hydra/docs/) is an open source, self-hosted OAuth 2.0 and OpenID Connect provider, which performs authentication, session management and